JGolafshan/keno-api/README.md

 * Historical data.
 * Monitor Draws in real time.
 * Real-time Jackpot's.
-* Monitor Current Patterns
+* Monitor Current Patterns (Trends, Hot And Cold Numbers)
-Trends
-Hot And Cold Numbers

 ## Where to get it
 *not currenly implemented *